sidiousvic/sidious.pizza/about.md

     <figcaption>An unrelated rodent demonstrating the same pizza-oriented instincts observed in S. pizzivorus, shown here for comparative purposes.<figcaption>
 </figure>

-Field observations suggest that the organism regards pizza as more than physical nourishment, displaying reverence for its stable mathematical ratios and spiritual properties.
+Field observations suggest that the organism regards pizza as more than physical nourishment, displaying reverence for its mathematical and spiritual properties.
 The act of sharing pizza appears equally primal, functioning as a community-stabilizing ritual that reinforces its social bonds within the familiar group.
-Regular exposure contributes to overall behavioral regulation, both nutritional and transcendental.

 ## Social Structure and Behavior